Skip to main content

 Forced Ranking: Which Lead Retrieval App Wins on Each Dimension

 The booth rep on hour seven of CES wants a badge scanned in two seconds.
 The revenue ops manager wants the lead in HubSpot before the prospect’s flight lands.
 The IT manager wants to know who can read the data.
-No single product wins all three lists.
-Here is the honest ranking, dimension by dimension, drawn from each vendor’s pricing pages, help docs, and our own testing of BoothIQ on real show floors.
+No product wins all three lists.
+Here’s the honest ranking, dimension by dimension, from each vendor’s pricing pages, help docs, and our own testing of BoothIQ on real show floors.

 Most user-friendly for booth staff who hate tech